Written by Salaar Maghazeh

 UPTE’s history, though much shorter than AFSCME’s, remains just as significant in the battle for workers’ rights.
 The union was founded by a handful of workers in 1990.
 Three years later, the union voted to affiliate itself with the Communications Workers of America (CWA), a 700,000 member union part of the American Federation of Labor and Congress of Industrial Organizations.
 As of now, there are 12,000 workers who go to work every day with rights secured because of contracts fought for by UPTE.

 Taken by InSight photographers Norbert Tsi, Sabrina Claros and Robert Thornson, the photo essay captures moments of the protests organized in solidarity by AFSCME, UPTE, and various student organizations at UC Irvine on April 10, 2019.

-Salaar is a second-year Political Science major.
+Salaar is a third-year Political Science major.
 He has contributed to New University campus newspaper and is interested in socialism, Marxist economic analysis, and U.S. foreign policy.
 He covers these on his blog at amateurprotest.wordpress.com.
-He can be contacted by email at email@example.com or Instagram at @ihatesalaarmaghazeh.
+He can be contacted by email at firstname.lastname@example.org or Instagram at @ihatesalaarmaghazeh.